goejja/docker-sensu/README.md

 ## Note
 Build is based on debian-slim.
 Debian is not part of supported platform for VMware SDK for Perl.
-But it provides smaller footprint than CentOS dockers.
+But it provides smaller footprint than CentOS containers.

+The containers runs Sensu as user sensu using uid:gid 1000:1000.
+Bind mounted host directories and files need to be accessible by this user.

 ## VMware SDK
 The sensu client includes: